How to Write a Disaster Recovery Plan in 2024: Template + Examples

 However, the key difference is that a disaster recovery plan focuses on limiting abnormal or inefficient system function by restoring it as quickly as possible after a disaster, whereas a business continuity plan focuses on limiting operational downtime by maintaining operations during a disaster.

-In other words, a disaster recovery strategy helps to ensure an organization returns to full functionality after a disaster occurs whereas a business continuity plan helps an organization to keep operating at some capacity during a disaster.
+In other words, a disaster recovery strategy helps to ensure an organization returns to full functionality after a disaster occurs.
+A business continuity plan helps an organization keep operating at some capacity during a disaster.
 That’s why organizations need to have both documents in place, or need to incorporate disaster recovery strategies as part of their overall business continuity plan.

-What are the measures included in a disaster recovery plan?
+What to include in a disaster recovery plan

 Just as no two businesses are the same, no two disaster recovery plans are.
 However, they do typically include some common measures.
 These are detailed below.